As we reach our 40s, our eyesight becomes a bit blurry, and it becomes harder to focus on up-close objects.

 Accommodative Intraocular Lens (IOL) implantation is a surgical procedure to correct presbyopia.
 It differs from other refractive surgical procedures like LASIK because it involves replacing the natural lens of the eye, rather than reshaping the cornea.
-The Crystalens® intraocular lens implant is creating amazing vision all over north Texas.
-This revolutionary procedure is generally for adults over the age of 40 who desire high quality vision without the assistance of bifocals or trifocals; the vision results are stunning.
+The Crystalens® intraocular lens implant is creating amazing vision all over North Texas.
+This revolutionary procedure is generally for adults over the age of 40 who desire high-quality vision without the assistance of bifocals or trifocals; the vision results are stunning.
 The recently FDA approved HD model includes improvements to the prior Crystalens accommodating interocular lens.
-It provides better vision than the prior models.
+It provides a better vision than the prior models.
 Crystalens HD produces an overall clearer vision through better contrast sensitivity and depth of focus.

 Since Crystalens® received FDA approval in November of 2003, Dr. Carter has been the world leader in the number of implants performed!

 As the first U.S. surgeon to perform Crystalens® after FDA approval, Dr. Carter has performed more Crystalens® procedures than any other eye surgeon in the world.
-Dr. Carter offers Dallas residents peace of mind: "Because Crystalens® works with the natural focusing ability of your eye, our patients can see both distance, intermediate and near without glasses.
+Dr. Carter offers Dallas residents peace of mind: "Because Crystalens® works with the natural focusing ability of your eye, our patients can see both distances, intermediate and near without glasses.
 Many of our patients are stunned to find out that their personal best vision is even better than they had hoped for."
 Consider Crystalens® to restore the quality eyesight you had when you were younger, as well as your quality of life.